 Practical Steps for Implementing Saliba’s Strategies in Your Own Trading

-You don’t need a Wall Street desk to trade like this, but you do need an institutional mindset.
-It’s about building a defensive architecture.
+You don’t need an institutional Wall Street trading desk to execute this level of portfolio architecture, but you do need an institutional mindset.
+It’s entirely about building a defensive, mathematically robust framework.

 1. Develop a Comprehensive Research Process

-• Technical and Fundamental Analysis: Understand the macro environment.
-Selling put spreads in a quantitative tightening cycle requires vastly different sizing than in an easing cycle.
+- Macro Integration: Understand the broader macro liquidity environment.
+Selling put spreads during an aggressive central bank quantitative tightening cycle requires vastly different sizing and risk boundaries than executing them during an easing cycle.

 2. Implement Robust Risk Management Practices